What to Know About Relationship Abuse and How to Get Support

 - Blames you for their violence

-- Physically hurts you or threaten to hurt you or your friends and family
+- Physically hurts you or threatens to hurt you or your friends and family

 - Threatens to harm themselves when in a fight with you